Chart Color Schemes

 Residential development activity is lower than average in Dalrymple according to AreaSearch's national comparison of local real estate markets

 Dalrymple has experienced approximately six dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, 31 homes were approved, with one additional approval in FY26 so far.
-On average, 3.9 people moved to the area each year for every dwelling built during these years.
+Over the past five financial years, from FY21 to FY25, 31 homes were approved, with a further three approved in FY26.
+On average, 3.9 people moved to the area each year for each dwelling built during these five years.

-This high demand significantly exceeds new supply, leading to price growth and increased buyer competition.
+This significant demand exceeds new supply, typically leading to price growth and increased buyer competition.
 New properties are constructed at an average expected cost of $390,000.
-In FY26, there have been $7.3 million in commercial approvals, indicating the area's residential character.
-Compared to the rest of Queensland, Dalrymple shows about 75% of the construction activity per person.
+In this financial year, there have been $7.3 million in commercial approvals, indicating the area's residential character.
+Compared to the rest of Queensland, Dalrymple shows around 75% of the construction activity per person.

-Nationally, it ranks in the 20th percentile for areas assessed, suggesting limited choices for buyers and supporting demand for existing homes.
+Nationally, it ranks among the 20th percentile of areas assessed, suggesting limited choices for buyers and supporting demand for existing homes.
 This activity is also below the national average, indicating the area's established nature and potential planning limitations.
-Recent building activity consists entirely of detached dwellings, preserving Dalrymple's low density character and attracting space-seeking buyers.
+Recent building activity consists entirely of detached dwellings, preserving Dalrymple's low-density character and attracting space-seeking buyers.
 The estimated population per dwelling approval is 2135 people, reflecting its quiet development environment.
-With a stable or declining population expected in the future, Dalrymple should see reduced pressure on housing, potentially creating opportunities for buyers.
+With a stable or declining population expected in the future, Dalrymple may experience reduced housing pressure, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development